-Every summer, there are countless 11th graders (and their families), who are unable to decide whether to go ahead for the SAT or the ACT.
-The experts of Go Abroad Training Institute will help you to come to a good conclusion regarding opting SAT/ACT.
+Every summer, there are countless 11th graders (and their families), who are unable to decide whether to go ahead with the SAT or the ACT.
+The experts of Go Abroad Training Institute Private Limited will help you to come to a good conclusion regarding opting for SAT/ACT.

-The SAT® tests students’ reasoning based on knowledge and skills developed through their course work.
-SAT® is attempted by aspiring students looking ahead for undergraduate programs in USA, Canada, Singapore and so on.
+The SAT® tests students’ reasoning based on knowledge and skills developed through their coursework.
+SAT® is attempted by aspiring students looking ahead for undergraduate programs in the USA, Canada, Singapore, and so on.
 It measures their ability to analyze and solve problems by applying what they have learned in school.

 The SAT Reasoning Test is a measure of the critical thinking skills you’ll need for academic success in college.
 The SAT assesses how well you analyze and solve problems – skills you learned in school that you’ll need in college.

-The SAT has following three sections: Critical Reading, Writing and Mathematics.
+The SAT has the following three sections: Critical Reading, Writing, and Mathematics.

 Each section of the SAT is scored on a scale of 200—800 taking the total score for SAT to 2400, with two writing sub-scores for multiple-choice and the essay with a specific number of questions related to content.
 In addition, there is one 25-minute unscored section, known as the variable or equating section.
 This section may comprise of critical reading, math, or writing multiple-choice section and does not count towards the final score, but is used to try out new questions for future editions of the SAT and to ensure that scores on new editions of the SAT are comparable to scores on earlier editions of the test.